Perspicacity11/MakersWk7-JavascriptWebApps/contents/15_creating_new_note_server.md

-# Creating a new note
+# Creating a new note on the server

 ## Objectives

  * Use `fetch` to make a POST HTTP request
+ * Test-drive the creation of a new note from user interaction.

+## Intro

-In the previous section, we've updates the notes app so it loads the notes from the backend.
+In the previous section, you've created a `NotesApi` class to load the list of notes from the backend server.

 What about adding a new note?
 Currently, we only call the model's `addNote` method.
 However since our state is managed by the backend, we also